Introduction to Systems Biology: multicellular organisms, and cell biology

 These elective courses are aimed at undergraduate and graduate students with little background in Biology and Math that would like to understand how can mathematical modeling be useful in understanding biological phenomena.
 Each course is given once every two years and involves a small project and a final exam.

 Physiology of Organ Systems

-In endocrinology, we study general principals of endocrine regulation such as negative and integral feedback and focus on some systems such as calcium regulation, the hypothalamic-pituitary-adrenal (HPA) axis, thyroid gland, and energy homeostasis (courses 64636, 96205)
+In endocrinology, we study general principles of endocrine regulation such as negative and integral feedback and focus on some systems such as calcium regulation, the hypothalamic-pituitary-adrenal (HPA) axis, thyroid gland, and energy homeostasis.

 Introduction to calculus and to linear algebra focusing on biomedical applications such as the SIR model for Covid19, viewing data as vector spaces, dimensionality reduction and basic tools for modern biomedical science.